NeedHotWaifus/Suraware/README.md

 A: The dropper should compile cleanly because it contains no ransomware code.
 However, signatures may eventually be added after public release.

 **Q: Why not use a traditional crypter/packer?**
-A: Most crypters are heavily signatured.
-Our custom dropper with AES encryption is novel and unsignatured.
+A: Most crypters are heavily signatured by AV vendors.
+Our custom dropper with AES encryption is less commonly seen, though effectiveness varies.

 ### Technical Questions